Schwalben Law Firm | Lee M. Schwalben, M.D., J.D., LLC

 • Lost earning capacity can cover instances where a parent gives up their career to care for the child and can even cover the child’s needs if they’re unable to work when they become an adult.

-At Lee M. Schwalben, M.D., J.D., LLC, we work with economists, life care planners, and vocational experts to fully assess your child’s long-term needs.
-We aim to secure a settlement or verdict that reflects the full impact of the injury, both now and in the future.
+Lee M. Schwalben, M.D., J.D., LLC, works with economists, life care planners, and vocational experts to fully assess your child’s long-term needs.
+Mr. Schwalben aims to secure a settlement or verdict that reflects the full impact of the injury, both now and in the future.

 Why Local Representation Matters

-Choosing a local Lake Charles Erb’s Palsy lawyer gives your case a significant advantage.
-The team at Lee M. Schwalben, M.D., J.D., LLC, isn’t just familiar with the complexities of Louisiana medical malpractice law, but we also have deep roots in the Lake Charles community.
+Choosing a local Lake Charles Erb’s palsy lawyer gives your case a significant advantage.
+The team at Lee M. Schwalben, M.D., J.D., LLC, isn’t just familiar with the complexities of Louisiana medical malpractice law, but they also have deep roots in the Lake Charles community.

 FAQs

-Q: Can Erb’s Palsy Affect My Child’s Emotional or Social Development Later in Life?
+Can Erb’s Palsy Affect My Child’s Emotional Or Social Development Later In Life?

-A: Yes.
-While Erb’s Palsy is a physical condition, the challenges of limited mobility, appearance differences, or activity restrictions can impact a child’s self-esteem and social confidence.
+Yes.
+While Erb’s palsy is a physical condition, the challenges of limited mobility, appearance differences, or activity restrictions can impact a child’s self-esteem and social confidence.
 Legal compensation can cover therapy, counseling, and adaptive programs to support emotional well-being, which can help your child thrive both physically and socially.

-Q: What if My Birth Team Followed Procedure, but Something Still Went Wrong?
+What If My Birth Team Followed Procedure, But Something Still Went Wrong?

-A: Standard procedures don’t always guarantee safe outcomes.
+Standard procedures don’t always guarantee safe outcomes.
 Injuries can sometimes happen even when protocols are followed, but that doesn’t eliminate liability.
 If your provider failed to adapt to complications or ignored warning signs, they could still be considered negligent.
-Our attorneys can assess whether their idea of following procedure met or failed the standard of care in your case.
+An attorney can assess whether their idea of following procedure met or failed the standard of care in your case.

-Q: Can I File a Claim Even if No One Admitted Fault?
+Can I File A Claim Even If No One Admitted Fault?

-A: Yes, you can file a claim even if no one admitted fault.
+Yes, you can file a claim even if no one admitted fault.
 Medical providers rarely own up to wrongdoing, so not admitting to it doesn’t mean negligence wasn’t a factor in your child’s injury.
-Our experienced Erb’s Palsy lawyers can uncover evidence of substandard care through medical records, expert opinions, and procedural reviews.
+An experienced Erb’s palsy lawyer can uncover evidence of substandard care through medical records, expert opinions, and procedural reviews.

-Q: Can I Still File a Claim if My Child’s Erb’s Palsy Symptoms Improved Over Time?
+Can I Still File A Claim If My Child’s Erb’s Palsy Symptoms Improved Over Time?

-Let a trusted Lake Charles Erb’s Palsy lawyer from Lee M. Schwalben, M.D., J.D., LLC, help you hold negligent medical providers accountable.
+Let trusted Lake Charles Erb’s palsy lawyer Lee M. Schwalben, M.D., J.D., help you hold negligent medical providers accountable.